Xilinx/PYNQ/docs/source/14_glossary.rst

    Jupyter is an open source, interactive, web application that allows the user to create and share notebook documents that contain live code and the full range of rich media supported by modern browser.
 These include include text, images, videos, LaTeX, and interactive widgets.
 It is used as a front-end to over 40 different programming languages.
 It originated from the interactive data science and scientific computing communities.

-  PMod
+  Pmod
    Peripheral Module - accessory boards to add functionality to the platform. e.g. ADC, DAC, I/O interfaces, sensors etc.

-  PModIO
+  Pmod I/O
-   PMod IO overlay
+   Pmod I/O overlay

   (Micro) SD
    Secure Digital (Memory Card standard)